akumaran18/search-drug-interactions/README.md

-# Drug Interaction Search Feature
+# Drug Interaction Search Feature with the NIH RxNorm Dataset

 ## Overview